 Like many other SAP bizarre thingies, this went unnoticed for so long, because R/3 data elements use a domain with two decimals, and the vast majority of the currencies worldwide have two decimals as well.
 Therefore, the values happened to be persisted in the very same way as they are seen on UI.
 Well, except for Japanese Yen (which famously has no decimals) and a couple of others.
 A value of 100 JPY in persisted in R/3 tables as 1,00 and this raised a few eyebrows in the past, as a quick SCN search should reveal.

 But SAP TM uses a domain, /SCMTMS/AMOUNT, that has six decimals.
 Obvious, the one who designed and created this domain forgot about this behaviour.
 The six decimals are useless, do not add any “precision” and the data element could have been as well defined devoid of decimals, without any visible impact whatsoever.
-To this person’s defence I must add that TM inherits many bad habits from Business By Design, and this quirkiness too was likely inspired from there.

 The end user does not see any of this, and even experienced developers are sometimes confused, because the Basis takes care pretty well of hiding the internals.